creativescala/creative-scala/src/pages/hof/exercises.md

 Now experiment with the creative possibilities open to you!

 <div class="solution">
-Our implementation used to create [@fig:hof:flower-power] is at [Flowers.scala](https://github.com/underscoreio/doodle/blob/develop/shared/src/main/scala/doodle/examples/Flowers.scala).
+Our implementation used to create @:fref(hof:flower-power) is at [Flowers.scala](https://github.com/underscoreio/doodle/blob/develop/shared/src/main/scala/doodle/examples/Flowers.scala).
 What did you come up with?
 Let us know!
 Our email addresses are `noel@underscore.io` and `dave@underscore.io`.
 </div>